 In this surgery, muscles connecting the scapula and spine are disinserted from their attachment to the spine, the scapula is pulled downwards, and the muscles are re-sutured to the spine at a more normal lower level.
 Excision of an abnormal omo-vertebral bar between the scapula and spine is an important part of the operation which helps to improve overhead abduction movements of the shoulder.
 Additionally, clavicle bone may be morselized in older children so that there is no pressure on the nerves of the brachial plexus when the scapula is pulled downwards.

 In this surgery, the muscles connecting the scapula and spine are disinserted from their attachments to the scapula (unlike the spine in modified Woodward operation).
 Other steps of Green’s surgery are the same as in modified Woodward’s surgery.

-Surgery for Sprengel’s shoulder usually has good outcomes with improvement of cosmetic deformity as well as range of shoulder overhead abduction.
+Surgery for Sprengel shoulder usually has good outcomes with the improvement of cosmetic deformity as well as a range of shoulder overhead abduction.

 –This article is contributed by Dr Sandeep Vaidya, Paediatric Orthopaedic Surgeon, Pinnacle Orthocentre Hospital, Thane.
 Dr Vaidya is also available for consultations at BJ Wadia Children’s Hospital, Mumbai; Ajit Scan Centre, Kalyan; and Ace Children’s Hospital, Dombivli.
 For more information, call 7028859555/ 8879970811/ (022)25419000/ 25429000 OR email firstname.lastname@example.org.